Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

 Second, cooperation or defection could conditionally depend on the group identity of the interaction partner.
-Then the in-group and out-group probabilities of cooperation $p_{gi|g'}$ adapt differentially so that $p(gi|g) \rightarrow 1$, and $p(gi|g'\neq g) \rightarrow 0$.
+Then the in-group and out-group probabilities of cooperation $p_{gi|g'}$ evolve in opposite directions so that $p(gi|g) \rightarrow 1$, and $p(gi|g'\neq g) \rightarrow 0$.
 This may still mean that the average cooperative behavior $p_{gi} = \frac{k_g}{K} p(gi|g) + \frac{K- k_g}{K} p(gi|g'\neq g)$ is small if most interactions are external, as illustrated in Fig.\ref{fig:Fig-3}A, but cooperation will now be stabilized within each group.
 We note in Fig.\ref{fig:Fig-3}B that this need not be the final situation.
-Coordination and cooperation can continue to spread across groups selectively, as larger sets of group markers form new collective identities associated with in-group behavior through the mechanisms described in Table \ref{tab:Table_1}D. In this way, pedigree relations may be the most natural basis for in-group formation~\cite{Queller1992}, but mutualistic strategic interactions can also spread if they become associated with recognizable characteristics and beneficial phenotypic behaviors.
+Coordination and cooperation can continue to spread across groups selectively, as larger sets of group markers form new collective identities associated with in-group behavior through the mechanisms described in Table \ref{tab:Table_1}D. In this way, pedigree relations (kin selection) may often be the most natural basis for in-group formation~\cite{Hamilton1964,Queller1992}, but mutualistic interactions can also spread if they become associated with recognizable collective signals and beneficial phenotypic behaviors.
+Larger scale cooperative behavior, such as in human cultures, can then evolve, enabled by the expansion of group markers in tandem with population structuring.